 Share your talent, time, and treasure with CMS!
 Serve as a tutor, mentor, lunch buddy, or visit your child's class to talk about your career or hobbies.
 The Community and Family Engagement department works closely with the Volunteers Office and other departments within CMS to make sure all volunteer programs meet the CMS academic and enrichment standards set by the school district and to make sure all organizations follow the partnership process and the volunteer clearance verification process.
-The CMS District Volunteer Coordinator works with individual schools, principals and school volunteer coordinators to provide support and assistance in managing their volunteer program.
+The CMS District Volunteer

+Coordinator works with individual schools, principals and school volunteer coordinators to provide support and assistance in managing their volunteer program.

 In order to encourage parents and community involvement while assuring the safety of students, CMS has a volunteer screening policy.
 All volunteers are required to register and complete a criminal background check.
 We have three levels of volunteer approvals: supervised, unsupervised without driving, and unsupervised with driving.
-Supervised volunteers may not participate in field trips.
+Supervised volunteers may not participate in field trips or field days.
 Supervised volunteers may work with students under the supervision of a CMS staff member at all times.
-Volunteers approved as "unsupervised with driving" are allowed to drive children as part of their volunteer activity.
-Please note that volunteers who drive children must also provide proof of insurance and a copy of their driver's license to CMS Police.
-Parents can register to volunteer online at www.cmsvolunteers.com.
+Volunteers approved as "unsupervised without driving" may apply to obtain driving privileges by emailing a copy of their driver's license and proof of insurance to keshaun.stevens@cmspolice.org Parents can register to volunteer online at www.cmsvolunteers.com.
+Returning volunteers must activate their volunteer status yearly by accessing their registration page, making necessary updates and selecting "Submit".